CurtisFenner/curtisfenner.github.io/bismuth.note/index.md

 The goal of Bismuth is to be an imperative language that uses the
-	advantages of functional purity and strong types to make writing and testing correct code easier.
+	advantages of functional purity and strong types to make writing and testing correct code easy.

 #
 ## Effects and Actions